Essential crossed products for inverse semigroup actions: simplicity and pure infiniteness: Aperiodic inclusions and generalised expectations

 In this section, we fix a general \(\Cst\)\nb-inclusion \(A \subseteq B\).
+More generally, we often treat an injective \Star{}homomorphism \(A\hookrightarrow B\) as if it were an inclusion.
 Recall that \(\Ideals(B)\) denotes the lattice of (closed, two-sided) ideals in~\(B\).
 We say that~\emph{\(A\) detects ideals in~\(B\)} if \(J\cap A\neq 0\) for any ideal \(J\in\Ideals(B)\) with \(J\neq0\).
 This is a fundamental property in the study of the ideal structure of reduced crossed products (see \cites{Archbold-Spielberg:Topologically_free, Sierakowski:IdealStructureCrossedProducts, Kwasniewski-Meyer:Aperiodicity, Kwasniewski-Meyer:Stone_duality}).
 The usual assumptions that guarantee it imply a stronger property, namely, that the full crossed product has a unique quotient in which the coefficient algebra detects ideas.
 In this section, we study this generalised intersection property.
-We introduce aperiodicity for the \(\Cst\)\nb-inclusion \(A\subseteq B\) that guarantees it.
+We introduce the concept of aperiodicity for the \(\Cst\)\nb-inclusion \(A\subseteq B\), which implies the generalised intersection property.
 If, in addition, \(E\colon B\to\tilde{A}\) is a generalised expectation, then we find a criterion when~\(A\) detects ideals in~\(B/\Null_E\): this happens if the conditional expectation is supportive.
-We show that any essentially defined conditional expectation has this property.
+We show that any \(\Locmult\)-expectation has this property.
 This gives general simplicity and pure infiniteness criteria for~\(B\) when~\(E\) is almost faithful.